 To ensure Student Advisors are available to engage with residents and assist them with critical matters, SAs are expected to be visible and available to residents.
 Student Advisors receive 20 nights off that may be used with approval from the supervisor.
-A night off is defined as any time out of the residence hall past 3:00 AM.
+A night off is defined as any time out of their building past 3:00 AM.
 Up to 12 nights off may be used in a semester.
 SAs are limited to taking 3 consecutive weeknights off in a row unless special circumstances are approved by the supervisor.
 While weekend nights away do count towards the time off total, nights away during University breaks do not.
 This plan ensures presence and visibility of the SA while still permitting them time away from the role regularly.

-Desired Skillsets: Attention to detail, integrity, assertiveness, planning, promptness, prepared, team oriented, prioritization, accountability, considerate, thoroughness, observant, alert, discerning.
+Desired Skillsets in Administration: Attention to detail, self-management of work and time, acting with integrity, assertiveness, project planning, promptness, team oriented, prioritization, accountability, considering others in decision making, thoroughness, observant, alert, discerning.